Skip to main content

 Getting there:

-• Ferry: 1 hour from Piraeus (regular ferry) or 40 min (hydrofoil)
+• Ferry: 1 hour from Piraeus (regular) or 40 minutes (hydrofoil, a bit pricier)

 • Price: €8-15 each way depending on speed

-• Tours: Combined Aegina + other islands available
+• Tours: Combined Aegina + other islands day cruises available

 💡

-Pro tip: Take the morning ferry, explore the island by rented bike or scooter, have fresh fish for lunch at the harbor, and return by late afternoon.
+Pro tip: Take the morning ferry, rent a bike or scooter at the port, ride to the temple, have fresh fish for lunch at the harbor, pick up a bag of pistachios, and catch the late afternoon ferry back.
+That’s a perfect day.

 3. Nafplio